ibm-cloud-docs/containers/storage-file-vpc-apps.md

     ```
     {: pre}

 1. Verify that your PVC is created and bound to the PV.
-This process can take a few minutes.

     ```sh
     kubectl describe pvc my-pvc